Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 ```python
 ipython kernel install --user --name=py-snowpark_df_ml_fs
 ```
-**Step 7:** Make sure you are in the top level directory for this QuickStart, and start Jupyter to test the it is setup correctly
+**Step 7:** Make sure you are in the top level directory for this Guide, and start Jupyter to test the it is setup correctly

 ```python
 jupyter lab